-A 3 line of defence model is established in the company ensuring that there is no undue influence, control or constraint exercised on the control functions with respect to the performance of their duties by other operational functions.
+A three line of defence model is established in the company ensuring that there is no undue influence, control or constraint exercised on the control functions with respect to the performance of their duties by other operational functions.
 As such, the independent control functions are the Risk Management Function, the Compliance Function, the Internal Audit and the Actuarial Function.
-Independently of the organisational structure, the independent control functions are equally ranked side by side without being authorised to give instructions form a coherent whole of transversal independent control functions between which coordination is required.
+Independently of the organisational structure, the independent control functions are equally ranked side by side without being authorised to give instructions amongst themselves and therefore acting independently.
+The four independent control functions form a coherent whole of transversal independent control functions between which coordination is required.
 Given the fact that these independent control functions are connected, they harmonise their activity and ensure sufficient sharing of relevant information via quarterly Legal and Independent Control Functions meetings.

-Additionally, the Actuarial Function interacts when appropriate with the 1st line, the ERGO Group persons of contact, the external auditors, and the Supervisor.
+Additionally, the Actuarial Function interacts when appropriate with the 1st line, the ERGO Group persons of contact, the external auditors, and the regulator.